AGA Gas Oven Burner Ignition or Flame Sensing Fault

 • Observe ignition: Through the inspection window or with the base panel removed (if design allows), watch the burner during ignition.
 If it lights briefly then goes out, the flame sensor/thermocouple may be faulty.

-• Check regulator and supply: Ensure the external gas regulator is correct for your gas type and that supply pressure is within AGA specifications (requires manometer and gas engineer).
+• Check regulator and supply: Ensure the external gas regulator is correct for your gas type and that the supply pressure is within AGA specifications (requires a manometer and a gas engineer).

 When to call a technician: Gas oven burner, thermocouple, and valve diagnosis must be performed by a qualified gas-safe engineer.